DekinderDries/track-shared-js/00-essentials/40-agile-introduction/10-agile-values.md

 - You have around 2 minutes for each case.

-- **TIP!: If you encounter terminology which is new to you, I's always a good idea to right these down in a 'glossary document', to clarify with your team or with the trainers.**
+- **TIP!: If you encounter terminology which is new to you, I's always a good idea to write these down in a 'glossary document', to clarify with your team or with the trainers.**

 ## Cases
 - Bert is an analyst on a software project and needs to test some new features on an old application.